Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?: Proposed Method

 where $h = |t_1 - t_2|$ for time stamps at $X_{t_1}$ and $X_{t_2}$ and $\alpha$ and $\beta$ are learnable parameters.
 Additionally, in this paper, we considered periodic kernels because the medical data sets used in our main experiments are highly periodic:

 where $h = |t_1 - t_2|$ for time stamps at $X_{t_1}$ and $X_{t_2}$ and $\alpha$ and $\beta$ are learnable parameters as equation \ref{equation:1}.
-Note that in equation \ref{equation:1} and equation \ref{equation:2}, though the names of learnable parameters are same, this is just due to simplicity of the notation thus, have different values in actual implementation.
-Also, we first normalize the data using z-normalization resulting $\sigma^2 = 1$ for simplicity of notation throughout this paper.
+Note that in equation \ref{equation:1} and equation \ref{equation:2}, though the names of learnable parameters are the same, this is just due to the simplicity of the notation, and thus, they have different values in actual implementation.
+Also, we first normalize the data using z-normalization, resulting in $\sigma^2 = 1$ for simplicity of notation throughout this paper.